Generalizing Riemann curvature to Regge metrics: Numerical examples

+as proposed in \cite{GN2023}.
+The second embedded manifold is obtained by perturbing this embedding function and is given by

+with $\alpha=0.2$ and $\beta=0.12$.
+In contrast to these two examples, the third manifold is not given via an embedding but is specified directly through its Riemannian metric.
+Here, we consider the conformally flat metric

-We consider in dimension $N=3$ the example proposed in \cite{GN2023} on the unit cube $\Omega=(-1,1)^3$ and the Riemannian metric tensor is induced by the embedding $(x,y,z)\mapsto (x,y,z,f(x,y,z))$, where $f(x,y,z):= \frac{1}{2}(x^2+y^2+z^2)-\frac{1}{12}(x^4+y^4+z^4)$.
-We will use the equivalent formulation of the curvature operator \eqref{eq:distr_Curvature_op_3d} and emphasize that the test function $A$ and formulation \eqref{eq:distr_Riemann} can also be used.
-The components of the curvature operator read
+with $\epsilon=0.23$.
+In all three cases, we employ the equivalent formulation of the curvature operator \eqref{eq:distr_Curvature_op_3d}.
+We emphasize that the test function $A$ and formulation \eqref{eq:distr_Riemann} can also be used.
+The components of the curvature operator in the first setting read